Dr.MycoTek

 What to Do If Someone May Have Eaten a Death Cap

 If there is any suspicion that someone has consumed a Death Cap mushroom, go to the emergency room IMMEDIATELY — do not wait for symptoms.
 Bring any remaining mushroom material, photographs, or other evidence.
 Time is the single most important factor in survival.
 Call Poison Control (1-800-222-1222 in North America) en route to the hospital.
 At the ER, expect blood tests for liver function markers (AST, ALT) and coagulation studies.
 Even if the person feels fine, they need to be monitored for at least 24 to 48 hours with serial blood work.
 If liver enzymes begin rising, aggressive treatment with silibinin and N-acetylcysteine should begin immediately.
-Early consultation with a liver transplant centre is advisable in case the liver damage becomes irreversible.

 Species Commonly Confused With the Death Cap